 The lodge itself is nicely situated in the mountains, the rooms in small separate houses are okay.
 But unfortunately we had problems with the water here: first we only had cold water, the next morning it was completely gone.
 The food in the restaurant was very good, but the staff seemed to be a little overstrained - although there were only very few guests.

-th to 17 th - Selous Game Reserve
+August 15th to 17th - Selous Game Reserve

 The Selous Game Reserve covers more than 50,000 square kilometres (larger than Switzerland) and stretches across several regions of Tanzania, covering about five percent of the country’s total territory.
 It has been a UNESCO World Natural Heritage Site since 1982 and is the largest controlled game reserve in Africa.
 About one tenth of the area north of the Rufiji River up to the TAZARA railway line is open for photo safaris and ecotourism.
 The remaining part is still used for regulated big game hunting.